-The Scotland Act 2016 legislated to assign half of the VAT receipts raised in Scotland (10p of the standard rate and 2.5p of the reduced rate) to the Scottish Government's budget.
+The Scotland Act 2016 legislated to assign half of the VAT receipts raised in Scotland (the first 10p of the standard rate and the first 2.5p of the reduced rate) to the Scottish Government's budget.

 Value Added Tax (VAT) is a consumption tax charged on goods and services; goods include items such as cars and clothing, whereas services include things like car repairs and hairdressing.